Sh3b0/DevOps/docs/7-monitoring.md

 ### 3.1.
 Logging

-- Make sure the application generates logs that can be accessed when running container.
+- Make sure the application generates logs that can be accessed when running the container.
 - (Optional) write code to generate application-specific logs:
   - **Python App:** Flask provides `Flask.Logger` which is a standard [`logging`.Logger](https://docs.python.org/3/library/logging.html#logging.Logger)
   - **NodeJS App:** `console` utilities for `debug`, `warn`, and `error` can be used.